-Catalogue Course Description: BA 336 - Human Factors in Small Business: The course studies problems in supervising and working effectively with people problems which face the proprietorship, partnership, or closely held corporation in such matters as organizational structure, personnel policies, and managerial succession.
-(3 units)
+Catalogue Course Description: BA 436 Human Factors in Small Business: The course investigates the problems in supervising and working effectively with people problems which face the proprietorship, partnership, or closely held corporation in such matters as organizational structure, personnel policies, and managerial succession.
+A one-unit written research project and its oral presentation is a required part of the course.
+(4 units)